 After a Long Struggle, Help Is on the Way

 Things have changed for families.
 The Camp Lejeune Justice Act of 2022 is law and the law undoes decades of injustice that military families have faced.
 Not only do they have a right to veterans disability benefits for the health issues that they face, but they can also file a lawsuit against the United States government for exposing them to dangerous levels of contaminants in their drinking water.
 The specific provision in the law would allow for a two-year suspension of the statute of limitations to allow victims to file lawsuits.
 Therefore, you need to act quickly to get the financial compensation that you may deserve.

 The Government May Owe Billions of Dollars

 The government expects to pay out around 6.7 billion dollars in compensation for Camp Lejeune water illnesses.
 Initial estimates were that the Treasury Judgment Fund would pay out $6.7 billion in compensation.
 However, this is not a set amount of money that is available.
 If more people file claims, the government would need to pay out more money.

 Claims Could Be Worth Hundreds of Thousands of Dollars

-There may be as many as 70,000 people who could file a Camp Lejeune water contamination claim.
+There may be as many as 70,000 people who could file a Camp Lejeune water lawsuit contamination claim.
 That represents the approximate number of people who have filed disability claims for toxin-related illnesses.
 Anyone who was on base for over 30 days between 1953 and 1987 who was injured by the contaminated lawsuit may file a lawsuit.

-If you or a family member were sickened by toxic Camp Lejeune water, you should consult with an attorney to learn your legal rights.
+If you or a family member were sickened by toxic Camp Lejeune water, you should consult with a Camp Lejeune water lawsuit attorney to learn your legal rights.
 You have a limited amount of time to take legal action before North Carolina law would again bar your lawsuit.
 This is the time when your family can finally get justice for the government’s carelessness and recklessness in exposing you to such grave danger.